UWNetworksLab/ufo-management-server-flask/DeploymentGuide.md

 1. Configuring Your App's Settings

-  1. If you have not done this previously, you need to [configure Recaptcha for login protection](DeploymentGuide.md#configuring-recaptcha-for-login-protection).
+  1. If you have not done this previously, you should [configure Recaptcha for login protection](DeploymentGuide.md#configuring-recaptcha-for-login-protection).
   1. Once complete, you can then navigate directly to the app via clicking the menu button in the top of Heroku and selecting “Open app” or by visiting the following address:
     * `http://<your_instance_name>.herokuapp.com/setup/`
     * The process there will walk you through creating your admin account within the app and configuring oauth, if desired.